 Interface in C#

 Note: Every abstract method of an interface should be implemented by the child class of the interface without fail (Mandatory).

-In Inheritance, we already learned that a class inherits from another class, and the child class consumes the members of the Parent class.
+In Inheritance, we already learned that a class inherits from another class, and the child class consumes the Parent class members.
 Please observe the following diagram.
-Here, we have class A with a set of members and class B is inheriting from class A. And there is a relationship called Parent/Child relation between them.
-And once the Parent/Child relationship is established, then the members of class A can be consumed under class B. So, this is what we learned in Inheritance.
+Here, we have class A with a set of members, and class B inherits from class A. And there is a relationship called Parent/Child relation between them.
+Once the Parent/Child relationship is established, then the members of class A can be consumed under class B. So, this is what we learned in Inheritance.

+Interface in C#